qutip/qutip/doc/guide/guide-super.rst

 >>> q = tensor(identity(2), basis(2)) # doctest: +SKIP
 >>> s_prep = sprepost(q, q.dag()) # doctest: +SKIP

-For a :math:`\cnot` system-environment model, the composition of these maps should give us a completely dephasing channel.
-The channel on both qubits is just the superunitary :math:`\cnot` channel:
+For a :math:`\scriptstyle \rm CNOT` system-environment model, the composition of these maps should give us a completely dephasing channel.
+The channel on both qubits is just the superunitary :math:`\scriptstyle \rm CNOT` channel:

 .. plot::
    :context:

 >>> visualization.hinton(to_super(cnot())); # doctest: +SKIP

-We now complete by multiplying the superunitary :math:`\cnot` by the preparation channel above, then applying the partial trace channel by contracting the second and fourth index indices.
+We now complete by multiplying the superunitary :math:`\scriptstyle \rm CNOT` by the preparation channel above, then applying the partial trace channel by contracting the second and fourth index indices.
 As expected, this gives us a dephasing map.

 .. plot::
    :context: